guerilla7/CyberMoE/README.md

 ### 1. Interactive Web Demo (Recommended)

 For the best experience, run the interactive Streamlit demo.
 This will launch a web page that allows you to input your own text and see the model's analysis in real-time.
-After entering a sentence, click the "Analyze" button.
+After entering a sentenc[...]

 ```bash
 streamlit run app.py